cucumber/cucumber-jvm/CONTRIBUTING.md

 ## Releasing

+First, make sure everything builds.
+Including Android.

 This is a reminder to the developers:

-First, make sure you have the proper keys set up - in your `~/.m2/settings.xml` - for example:
+Then, make sure you have the proper keys set up - in your `~/.m2/settings.xml` - for example:

 ```
 <settings>